onurgultekin/test_case/README.md

 # How it works?

-After you clone the project to your local environment, **you have to create a new database called *test_case*** in your local mysql server.
+After you cloned the project to your local environment, **you have to create a new database called *test_case*** in your local mysql server.
 If you have an existing database you can config it by editing .env file in the project like below:

     DB_CONNECTION=mysql
 	DB_HOST=127.0.0.1